Great Brink's Robbery: Planning

 The robbery was first conceived in 1947; however, in 1948, after months of planning, the group learned that Brink's had moved to a new location.
 While the theft was originally intended to be a burglary, rather than an armed robbery, they could not find a way around the building's burglar alarm.
 After observing the movements of the guards, they decided that the robbery should take place just after 7 pm, as the vault would be open and fewer guards would be on duty.
 Over a period of several months, the robbers removed each lock from the building and had a key made for it, before returning the lock.
-Two vehicles were stolen: a truck, to carry away the loot from the robbery; and a car, which would be used to block any pursuit.
-Vincent Costa was the group's lookout, and signalled with a flashlight from a nearby rooftop when he saw the vault being opened.
+Two vehicles were stolen: a truck, to carry away the loot from the robbery, and a car, which would be used to block any pursuit.
+Vincent Costa was the group's lookout and signalled with a flashlight from a nearby rooftop when he saw the vault being opened.
 After five aborted runs, Costa finally gave the go-ahead on the night of January 17, 1950.

 Robbery

 Seven of the group went into the Brink's building: O’Keefe, Gusciora, Baker, Maffie, Geagan, Faherty, and Richardson.
 They each wore a chauffeur cap, pea coat, rubber Halloween mask, and each had a .38 caliber revolver.
 At 7:10 pm, they entered the building and tied up the five employees working in the vault area.
 They spent about twenty minutes inside the vault, putting money into large canvas bags.
-Approximately a million dollars in silver and coins was left behind by the robbers, as they were not prepared to carry it.
+Approximately a million dollars in silver and coins was left behind by the robbers; they were not prepared to carry it.
 The total amount stolen was $1,218,211 in cash and $1,557,183 in checks and other securities.
-By 7:37, one of the Brink's employees managed to free themselves and raise the alarm.
+By 7:37, one of the Brink's employees managed to free himself and raise the alarm.